-If you decide to take your pet abroad Saga offers a Pet Travel Extension, which can be added to your Saga Pet Insurance policy for an additional premium, and gives your cat or dog many of the benefits of our cover whilst your pet is abroad.
-Including cover for vet fees (up to £3,000 under Saver and £5,000 for Essential and Super cover) and third party liability (for dogs only).
+If you're taking your pet abroad, Saga offers a Pet Travel Extension, which can be added to your Saga Pet Insurance policy for an additional premium.
+This gives your cat or dog many of the benefits of our cover while abroad, including vet fees of up to £5,000 (£3,000 for Saver), plus third party liability for dogs.

 Taking your pet abroad

-From that date, under the Pet Travel Scheme (PETS), all pets can enter or re-enter the UK from any country in the world without quarantine provided they meet the rules of the scheme, which will be different depending on the country or territory the pet is coming from.
-See our tips for taking your pet abroad below;
+Under the Pet Travel Scheme (PETS), cats and dogs can now enter or re-enter the UK from any country in the world without quarantine, provided they meet the rules of the scheme.
+These rule differ depending on the country or territory the pet is coming from.
+Here are our tips for travelling with your pet.

-If you're entering the UK from the EU and listed non-EU countries, your pet needs to have been microchipped, vaccinated, and have the correct travel documentation.
-All dogs must be treated for tapeworm before entering the UK.
+If you're returning to the UK from the EU or a listed non-EU country, your pet must have been microchipped and vaccinated and have the correct travel documentation.
+All dogs must also be treated for tapeworm before entering the UK.